rsand-temple/novelkms/docs/Architecture_and_Design_Decisions_by_Phase.md

 Hugo-owned public assets live in `novelkms-static/static` and are served from root paths such as `/brand/...`.

 Small branding assets may be duplicated between `novelkms-static/static/brand` and `novelkms-frontend/public/brand` when both the public site and the React app need them.
 Generated output directories such as `novelkms-static/public/` and `novelkms-frontend/dist/` remain uncommitted.

+### V38 — Human Review Network (Phase 1 schema, slice 1A: profiles)

+Whole Phase 1 schema in one migration (8 tables) so slices never chase schema.
+Both dialect files are byte-identical — every type used is common to H2 and PostgreSQL.

+**First legitimate cross-user read path.** `TenantAuthorizationFilter.authorizePathIds` switches on the segment preceding a UUID and returns `default -> true`, so `/api/review/...` passes through untouched.
+Authorization for these tables is therefore enforced explicitly in the resource/service layer, never by the tenant filter. `SubscriptionAuthorizationFilter` still applies: participating in the review network requires an active subscription.

+**Mutability is the organizing rule.** `review_request` mutable and lifecycle-bearing;
+`review_snapshot` and `review_context_item` immutable, frozen at publish; `human_review` mutable
+while DRAFT, immutable once SUBMITTED. `review_snapshot.request_id` carries UNIQUE for Phase 1 (one snapshot per request); dropping that single constraint yields Phase 2's snapshot-lineage model.

+`source_entity_id` is a bare UUID with no FK — provenance only.
+A snapshot must survive deletion of its source chapter; an FK would either block the delete or cascade away review history.

+Contribution metrics are derived, never counted into columns: SUM of snapshot word counts over a user's SUBMITTED reviews.
+The definition is self-deduping, so no read-tracking is needed and withdrawing a review removes it from the metric automatically.

+Handles follow the artifact case rule (`handle` preserved, `handle_lower` unique) — but unlike artifact names this CAN be a DB unique index, because there is no trash/soft-delete requiring a filtered one.

+**`@Context ContainerRequestContext` must be a method parameter, never a field.** Jersey does not proxy it into the fields of a singleton resource.
+Production registers resources by class, so they are instantiated per request and a field binds fine — but `ResourceExtension` registers an *instance*, i.e. a singleton, where the field silently stays unbound and every endpoint NPEs into a
+500. The method-parameter form works identically in both.
+This is why the resource worked in the running app while all 35 of its tests failed.

+Security tests must not conflate the DTO contract with the invariant.
+A forged `id` in an update payload is rejected with 400 (strict mapper, unknown property) rather than ignored — but that is a mapper-config fact, not a security property.
+The security property (the DAO's `WHERE user_id = ?`) is tested separately with a legitimate payload, so relaxing `FAIL_ON_UNKNOWN_PROPERTIES` cannot raise a false alarm on a security test.